-Since 1999 SU has led the cybersecurity professional education industry in hands-on computer training & education.
+Since 1999 SU and the Center for Cyber Security Excellence and Mastery has led the cyber security professional education industry in hands-on performance based cyber security computer training & education.
 Success is doing it once.
 Mastery is the ability to do it repeatedly at the same level of excellence.
 Many people will experience success, but few will experience cyber mastery.

 In 1985 Sondra Schneider moved from Miami Fla to NYC for Equitrac systems.
-Realizing the need for sneakernet was a solvable communication issue she focused on Fiber connectivity and what could be run on fiber.
-Before starting SU Sondra worked at Fujitsu networks.
-They funded the first e-community.
-Then Datapoint created the first p2p video to provide full motion video to the desktop over copper.
-Early 1990 Sondra worked at MFS Datanet to sell fiber connections to AOL, PSINet, Mindspring, Earthlink, Prodigy clients developing a eastern seaboard fiber backbone, today's east coast internet.
-She left MFS for ATT's first internet tech.
-Tasked with increasing 800 dial revenue she drafted the first 1800 flowers webpage before browsers existed, there was no wallet side technology.
-While skiing she met BBN (Bolt Beranek, Newan) and installed the first firewall to an ATT client and the White House.
-In 1996 Sondra left ATT for the WheelGroup/ USAF Warfare group with the first intrusion detection tool, Netranger.
-The first scanning tool to kill network bad guys.
-Wheelgroup was acquired and Sondra left to start the first information security practice that ran tiger teams in NYC - IFSec.3 years later after losing staff to clients, Sondra started SU (SU) "Center for Qualified CyberSecurity Excellence & Mastery" after selling IFsec to Price Waterhouse.
+Realizing the need for connecting systems, sneakernet was a solvable communications issue.
+She focused on fiber connectivity and what could be run on fiber.
+Before founding Security University, Sondra worked at Fujitsu Networks UK.
+Fujitsu funded the first ecommunity pilot.
+Next Sondra worked for Datapoint Systems who created the 8080 data chip-set [Intel inside] and created the first p2p video on the desktop player for 30 frames full-motion video over copper.
+Early 1990 Sondra worked at Metropolitan Fiber Systems MFS Datanet selling fiber connectivity [the Internet] to AOL, PSINet, Mindspring, Earthlink, and Prodigy creating and installing fiber installations on the eastern seaboard [what became} the Internet fiber backbone.
+After MFS Datanet, she became the first ATT Internet person when everything was analog, tasked with increasing 800 revenue she created the first 1800 flowers webpage and posted it to what had become "the internet "- 24 months before the netscape browsers existed, or 36 months before wallet side technology existed, increasing the 800 dial client revenue.
+By late 1994 she met the firewall developers from BBN (Bolt Beranek, Newan) and contracted BBN to install the first ATT client firewall at the White House.
+In 1996 Sondra left ATT for start-up; The WheelGroup.
+A USAF Information Warefare group.
+Managing the Northeast for the Netranger scanning tool, the first live scanning intrusion detection tool that could see and kill bad guys on your network.
+In 1996 Wheelgroup was acquired by CISCO and Sondra used the stock proceeds to start the first information security practice in the USA called IFSec.
+Sondra created "tiger teams' to mitigate new digital threats against networks, welcome banners, and high use systems.
+In 1999 Sondra sold IFSec to PriceWaterhouse and started Security University (SU) "Center for Qualified Cyber Security Excellence & Mastery".

-In 1999 the challenge was lack of cyber talent.
-SU was first to deliver hands-on performance based "security analysis penetration testing skills and methodologies" classes, certifications and licenses to validate student cybersecurity skills.
-SU was first to deliver hands-on Software Security Coder Training and Certification, and SU was the first to provide Qualified Forensic Professionals Validated Skills Licenses.
-SU courses and exam provide critical cyber skills.
+The IT/ Cyber talent shortage started in 1996.
+Everyone lacked qualified IT/cyber talent and growing.
+SU was first to deliver hands-on performance based programs, classes and certifications creating SU's Q/SA "Qualified / Security Analysis/ Penetration Testing Skills and Methodologies" class delivered at the 2008 Blackhat Conference, designed to validate student's cyber security skills.
+In 2001 SU was first to deliver hands-on Software Security Coder Training and Certification, and in 2004 SU was the first to provide the Qualified/ Forensic Professionals Validated Skills Program and License for Microsoft.
+For 25 years, SU courses and Security University Testing exams have provided critical cyber security skills to qualify and validate the cyber security workforce.